zekenie/dmv/readme.md

 })
 ```

+You can call `can` on any of your user instances.
+In addition, we've added a `hasRole` method on your user class.

 You need to tell dmv how to find your logged in user.
 We've exposed a method called `getUser` on our `authConfig` factory.
 You can inject your own angular services.
-You just need to return your
+You just need to return your user.
+The `getUser` method also attaches `can` and `hasRole` to your `$rootScope` so you can show and hide view segments easily.

 ```js
 yourModule